-As teachers & business owners avoiding overwhelm can sometimes feel like an unattainable goal.
+As teachers & studio owners, avoiding overwhelm is about finding the joy of teaching each day.
 We want to create the best experience for our students & their families.
 But, there are times when that backfires.
 Especially during times of change.
-Instead of fun, our days are filled with a series of tasks that “have” to get done.
+Instead of fun & joy, our days are filled with a series of tasks that “have” to get done.
 Our minds are filled with judgement or worry that we aren’t living up to what others are offering in their studios.

 Moving from overwhelm to fun